lucasboulding/tournament-management-racket/2020-04-21_Design-Process-Log.md

 Using this, I managed to get it to read in multiple lines (using the `next-row` function described in the documentation) and then read in the whole file as a list (using the `csv->list` function).
 What would be necessary now would be to extract this information from the list to feed it into the Elo rating changes function.

+### Later on 1903

+I've just been reading over the basics in _Realm of Racket_ and making notes, to try to make sure I've got enough of a handle on the basics.
+As I made notes on structures, I see that it might be sensible not to make match data a list, but a structure or structure of structures.
+Not 100% certain how to do that, but could be worth a shot.
+Each match would then be represented, something like follows:

+`(struct match (win-name win-elo los-name los-elo))`

+I don't know whether it would then make sense to have the match structures held in another structure, or to be put into a list of structures.